 There is a lot to see in Lyon, a cycling-friendly town with many bike paths.
-I highly recommend a visit, then cycling along the Rhone to Avignon is a very beautiful ride.
+I highly recommend a visit, then cycling along the Rhone towards Avignon is a very scenic and beautiful ride.

 On my way to Paris, I changed train in Vichy, I got some time to cycle around Vichy before my Paris train.
 While waiting for my train I also got time to book a place to stay in Paris for the night, I booked a hostel to stay in a room for 8 people.
 That was ok, after the costly hotel room in Lyon.

 I arrived in Paris at Gare de Bercy, I got on my bicycle and rode through Paris to the hostel I was staying at that night.
 The ride was 10 km through the streets of Paris.
 At one place near Moulin Rouge, Irish football fans celebrate that their team had won a game.